mazfil/lab-allocator/src/frontend/README.md

 `npm i firebase`

 ### Running the App!
-To run the interface, in terminal, simply cd to the frontend directory `lab-allocator/src/frontend/`.
+To run the interface, in terminal, simply `cd` to the frontend directory `lab-allocator/src/frontend/`.
+Run `npm install`.
 Finally, run `npm start`.

 You should now be able to use the frontend interface in your browser through `localhost:3000`.